-Dragonflight brings a brand new overhaul to the talent system, which gives us a wide range of different talents and abilities to choose and form builds with.
-In this section I will go over different Talent builds for Raiding and Mythic Plus, as well as giving a general overview of each talent and its strengths/synergies with other talents.
+Dragonflight brings a brand new overhaul to the talent system, giving us a wide range of talents and abilities to choose from and form builds with.
+In this section, I will go over different Talent builds for Raiding and Mythic Plus, as well as give a general overview of each Talent and its strengths/synergies with other talents.

-I will say now that there are areas in these talent builds which can be altered depending on your scenario, this can include utility as well as some throughput choices, depending on the scenario.
+There are areas in these talent builds which can be altered depending on your scenario.
+This can include utility and some throughput choices.

-The Death Knight Class Talent Tree has a fair few options, and most of the throughput options are at the bottom of the tree, so I will be discussing the Class tree in two different sections, the first section will be about the ‘Upper Tree’, where I will be going over important/essential talents, as well as some optional/utility options.
+The Death Knight Class Talent Tree has a fair few options, and most of the throughput options are at the bottom of the tree.
+Below you will find a layout of all of the options available to the Death Knight Class Tree, as well as some more info about notable talents.

 Runic Attenuation: One of Frost’s primary resources is Runic Power, so Runic Attenuation is a very important talent as it provides additional Runic Power, which results in you having more Runic Power to funnel into Breath of Sindragosa, and Frost Strikes.